JohnStov/fsx-audio-workshop/slides/slides/index.md

 ## Generalising

-Let's change this to provide an arbitrary set of samples and have the system play them?
+Let's change this to provide an arbitrary set of samples and have the system play them

 ' snippet aud2 - replace everything